jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT2 Knowledge Based Assessment/assessment.md

 #### Question 7: Programming Languages and Their Role in Machine Learning (ICTAII501 KE13)

 *Discuss the importance of programming languages in the development of machine learning algorithms.
-Highlight how languages like Python support machine learning implementations through libraries such as TensorFlow and PyTorch.
-Illustrate with examples how these libraries empower developers to design, train, and deploy machine learning models efficiently.*
+Highlight how languages like Python support machine learning implementations.*

 *Your answer here.*

 ---

-#### Question 8: Training, Validation, and Test Data (502.KE2 - Training, Validation, and Test Data)

-*Explain the difference between training data, validation data, and test data in the context of a machine learning model's development life cycle.
-Discuss the crucial role each data type plays and why it's important to have distinct sets for developing robust AI models.*

-*Your answer here.*

----

-#### Question 9: Data Sources (502.KE2 - Data Sources)
+#### Question 8: Data Sources (502.KE2 - Data Sources)

 *Identify and describe different types of data sources commonly used in machine learning projects.
 How does the origin or type of data source impact the choice of machine learning model or the preprocessing steps required?*